wpzoom/instagram-widget-by-wpzoom/readme.txt

 = 1.0.2 =
 * Load higher quality images when needed.
+* Unique cache key for each widget, previously all widgets on the page used same options on subsequent page loads.

 = 1.0.1 =
 * Work directly with image list and do not rely on widget ids and classes handled by theme.
 This broke widget when theme sidebars weren't properly registered.